CSC207-2022F-UofT/course-project-group-134/README.md

 input the residence where their meal plan works and their meal plan balance.
 A future improvement to this use case is to allow the seller to connect their TCard to this app - this will ensure that their meal plan dollars on the app are linked to their actual dollars
-2. Sign in (Aditya Bandekar): This allows users to sign in.
+2. Login (Aditya Bandekar): This allows users to sign in.
 The sign in use case classes recognize whether a buyer or seller has signed in, and accordingly updates the screens
 3. Get Menus (Tejas Balaji): This use case is an intermediate use case when a buyer wishes to buy food.
 When the buyer clicks on "Create New Order", the get menus use case